maelys-mcardle/adventure/documentation/6_entityconfig.md

 many stories; the material covered in this documentation allows for more complex behaviour.

-## Initially disabled values
+## Disabling values

 A property can have one or more values.
-Sometimes, it is desirable to disable some of these values.
+Sometimes, it is desirable to disable some of these values initially.
 Disabling values means that for all intents and purposes, those values do not exist until such time as they are enabled again.

 For instance, for a property representing a conversation, it could be desirable not to have all values immediately available.
 If, for example, the player